9inefold/exiCPP/README.md

 ## Improvements

-With some changes to the lookup and allocation methods, large files can be encoded ***3600 times faster*** than the standalone library.
+With some changes to the lookup and allocation methods, as well as the new HashTable, large files can be encoded up to ***14400 times faster*** than the standalone library.

 ## Todo